Timothy2105/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding Website*
+# WEB102 Prework - *GameTracker Website*

 Submitted by: **Timothy Yu**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**GameTracker** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **3** hours spent in total